Summit Hotel Properties (INN) to Release Quarterly Earnings on Tuesday

-Summit Hotel Properties (NYSE:INN) is scheduled to announce its earnings results after the market closes on Tuesday, August 3rd.
-Investors that wish to listen to the company’s conference call can do so using this link.
+Summit Hotel Properties (NYSE:INN) will announce its earnings results after the market closes on Tuesday, August 3rd.
+Investors that wish to register for the company’s conference call can do so using this link.

-Summit Hotel Properties (NYSE:INN) last issued its quarterly earnings data on Tuesday, May 4th.
-The real estate investment trust reported ($0.34) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.10) by ($0.24).
+Summit Hotel Properties (NYSE:INN) last announced its quarterly earnings results on Tuesday, May 4th.
+The real estate investment trust reported ($0.34) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.24).
 Summit Hotel Properties had a negative net margin of 86.65% and a negative return on equity of 14.90%.
 On average, analysts expect Summit Hotel Properties to post $0 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 About Summit Hotel Properties